 Photo by Austin Fuller / STL Chess Club

 If you want to find new ideas in the opening theory, then you should never miss the recent trends and findings by other players.
 There are too many strong tournaments nowadays, and you need to keep your database up to date to always be in the loop.
 Chessbase offers the biggest databases though they come with a price.
 Some players add up the PGNs of new tournaments to their core databases manually.
+At Chessify, you can get access to a big 9 Million game database for just $7.99/month and it will be updated weekly automatically.
 Whichever you choose, don't ignore this important step in the opening preparation.

 Bonus Tip: Your biggest help will be the Correspondence game databases.
 These are the games that very often antecede the development of opening theory.
 Given that the players get days for analyzing their moves (with the computer’s help), you can imagine just how profound the correspondence games are and how immensely helpful they can be for finding opening novelties.